-(a) In December 2010, the Group engaged the services of Villaruz, Villaruz & Co., CPAs, with office address at Unit 3, Level 9, Galleria Corporate Center, EDSA corner Ortigas Avenue, Quezon City, Metro Manila, to audit the financial statements of Imperial Resources Incorporated (Parent Corporation) and Philippine Cyber College Corp.
-(Subsidiary) as at Said auditing firm audited the financial statements of the Parent December 31, 2010.
-Corporation and its Subsidiary for the succeeding years.
+(a) In December, 2010, the Group engaged the services of Villaruz, Villaruz & Co., CPAs, with office address at Unit 3, Level 9, Galleria Corporate Center, EDSA corner Ortigas Avenue, Quezon City, Metro Manila, to audit the financial statements of Imperial Resources Incorporated (Parent Entity) and Philippine Cyber College Corp.
+(Subsidiary) as at December 31, 2010.
+The said auditing firm audited the financial statements of the Parent Entity and its Subsidiary for the succeeding years.
+Again, in the annual stockholders' meeting held on July 19, 2018 the stockholders ratified the appointment of Villaruz, Villaruz & Co., CPAs, as the Auditor of Imperial Resources Incorporated effective immediately.
+The Board of Directors will again nominate the same accounting firm for re-appointment this fiscal year, unless said firm will terminate its services for replacement.

-Representatives of Villaruz, Villaruz & Co., CPAs, are expected to be present at the annual stockholders' meeting with an opportunity to make statement, if they so desire, and will be available to entertain appropriate questions.
+Representative of Villaruz, Villaruz & Co., CPAs, are expected to be present at the annual stockholders' meeting with an opportunity to make statement, if they so desire, and will be available to entertain appropriate questions.

 - (b) In conformity with Section D, Item VIII of the Company's Manual on Corporate Governance (Manual), the handling partner of Villaruz, Villaruz & Co., CPAs, as the Company's independent auditor, shall be changed every five (5) years or earlier.
 For the years 2010 to 2013, inclusive, the signing partner was Mrs. Normita L. Villaruz and for the years 2014 to 2018, the signing partner is Mr. George V. Villaruz.
-For the year 2019, the signing partner is Mrs. Normita L. Villaruz.
-The Group will rotate the signing partner of its external auditors at least every five (5) years to comply with the requirements of SRC Rule 68 (3)(b)(iv). - No case of independent accountant who declined to stand for re-election after completion of the current audit or was dismissed.
+The Group will rotate the signing partner of its external auditors at least every five (5) years to comply with the requirements of SRC Rule 68 (3)(b)(iv). - 1.
+No case of independent accountant who declined to stand for re-election after completion of the current audit or was dismissed.